ironbar/luxai/reports/04_Modeling.md

 I might do some variations with dropout because I have found that previous experiments with dropout did not have the correct number of final layer filters.

-Also I might reduce the white extracost to see how the errors during train change.
+Also I might reduce the true weight to see how the errors during train change.

 Maybe I should increase patience to 3 because for example on stage1 I see that the learning rate was very quickly decreased.

+I have also created a `obelix_tw16` agent changing the true weight from 32 to 16.

 ### 17.2.1 Predictions study